yamash723/macos/README.md

 ## Features

-- Scripts for MacOS full system configuration automation.
+- System configuration automation.
-- CUI tools using iTerm, Tmux, Zsh, Neovim, and more with plugins and configurations.
+- CUI apps using Tmux, Zsh, Neovim, FZF, and more.
-- GUI tools using VSCode, Karabiner, and more with configurations by package managers.
+- GUI apps using VSCode, iTerm, Karabiner, and more.
-- Yabai, Skhd, Ubersicht, and Alfled for Window Manager and Launcher like below.
+- WM and Launcher using Yabai, Skhd, and Alfred like below.

 [full video link](https://youtu.be/Gv_rnu-dDOs)